kunjgit/GameZone/README.md

   - Now take one good screenshot of your game that you want to display it on our website and add into `assets/images` (follow the naming convention <your_folder_name>.png or .jpeg or .jpg)
   - add your folders link and name in main README.md (the one you are reading currently)

-- Push your changes to Github using `git push origin <name your branch>`
+- Push your changes to GitHub using `git push origin <name your branch>`
 - Submit your changes for review by creating PR
 - And you are done !
-- I will review your code and I will merge your code to the main branch of this repository and you will notified for the same
+- I will review your code and I will merge your code to the main branch of this repository and you will be notified for the same
 - If you having queries in basic flow of github learn it from [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)

 <div align="center">